- The Pilgrim's Credential:

 Can I have my pack transported?

-Yes, there is at least one company that covers the entire Camino francés and there are others that focus on shorter stretches.
-Try a search on something like <camino pack transport>.
-You can always engage a taxi for short segments. .
-Be advised that if you make use of a support vehicle you may have difficulty in gaining access to some albergues, and/or in obtaining your compostela at the end.
-Still in a few select stretches of the Camino francés over some of the higher and more arduous passes, the peregrino seems to be given a waiver from this restriction.
+Yes, there are now companies that altogether cover the entire Camino francés.
+Albergue hosts will know how to contact services in their area and can arrange for pickup and delivery.
+You can always engage a taxi for short segments.
+Be advised that if you make use of a support vehicle you may have difficulty in gaining access to some albergues although privately operated albergues won't care.
+Still in a few select stretches of the Camino francés over some of the higher and more arduous passes, the peregrino seems to be given a waiver from this restriction by all albergues.

 Is the Camino safe?

-In a word, 'yes'.
+In a word, 'yes' but unfortunately the Camino is not divorced from the realities of the world.
 Like traveling anywhere in the world, prudence is in order, but it is probably safe to say that the Camino is a relatively benign environment.
 It is often said that one never walks alone on the Camino and that is quite the case on the Camino francés, perhaps less so on the less-traveled routes.
 It is probably generally a good idea to have a companion, especially in more remote stretches.
 Very little of the Camino is in larger cities.
 There are occasional reports of theft in albergues and of uninvited approaches on the road but again these are relatively rare.
 An event of any seriousness should be immediately reported to local authorities and it would also be useful to post reports on Camino forums as soon as possible.

 What about those dangerous Camino dogs?

-Generally speaking, dogs along the Camino have by now become completely inured to the existence of the odd parade of peregrinos passing along the road.
-Still there are places on all the routes where there are working herd dogs whose job it is to protect their charges and they may not be so benign.
-The possibility of meeting an unfriendly dog is one reason many peregrinos carry a walking stick or staff.
+Generally speaking, dogs along the Camino have by now become completely inured to the existence of the odd parade of benign creatures trudging past their front gate.
+Working dogs, particularly sheep and cattle guard dogs, should be avoided..
+Avoid these situations and this won’t be a problem.
+The possibility of meeting an unfriendly dog is one reason some peregrinos carry a walking stick or staff.

-You are STRONGLY advised NOT to take your own dog, well-trained and friendly though he may be.
+You are STRONGLY advised NOT to try to take your own dog, well-trained and friendly though he may be.
 Actually this would be nearly impossible traveling from North American anyway.
-Certified service dogs are a completely different story and you will have wide privileges concerning this in Europe.
+Certified service dogs (not self-certified emotional support dogs) are a completely different story and you will have wide privileges concerning this in Europe.
 Several sources of information on regulations and requirements are:

-• Asociación Española de Perros de Asistencia (Spanish, many broken links in the English section)
+• Asociación Española de Perros de Asistencia de Madrid (Spanish)

 How can I keep in contact with the people back home?

 Ah, the problems that face the modern peregrino!
 Cyber cafes do exist although they are not to be found in every hamlet.
-Where they do exist, they are usually very inexpensive.
+Many bars and albergues will have a computer terminal available for use for a small fee.
 It is also possible to rent a cell phone or to purchase a cell phone in the U.S. that can be converted for non-U.S. use with the purchase of a different internal SIM card.
 Rick Steves has an excellent rundown on this vast and ever-changing topic.
 Another way to go is to simply purchase a phone card on arrival in Spain.
 The usual place to find an assortment of these in Spain is in an estanco (tobacco shop).
 Look for the yellow on brown sign.
 You will need to find a (land-line) telephone to use this card, but most bars seem to have a public telephone.
 Calling North America using these cards can be very reasonable.

 What kind of medical services are available on the Camino?